Get

 Other FAQs About Cats

-Do Cats Have Scent Glands in Their Head?
+Do Cats Have Scent Glands On Their Head?

-Yes, cats have scent glands in their heads, which secrete pheromones and indicate to other cats that they belong in the area.
+Yes, cats have scent glands on their heads, cheeks, and foreheads, which secrete pheromones and indicate to other cats that they belong in the area.
 Cats rub their heads against people and objects to communicate and show affection.
 It’s also believed that releasing the pheromones helps cats mark their territory.

 What Should I Do if My Cat Is Displaying Weird Behavior?